fippo/webrtc-externals/README.md

 internal page.
 However, it is implemented as an extension and therefore does not rely on any internal infrastructure.
 As a result, it can be run in other browsers like Firefox or Microsoft Edge.

+## Known issues
+The content script only overrides RTCPeerConnection and not the Chrome legacy RTCPeerConnection.
+If the site you are testing is still using the old variant you might suggest they upgrade.

 # LICENSE
 MIT